 Inventory, lb : 0

 Bloomsdale spinach is rich in in lutein, a nutrient that helps lower cholesterol and aid in eye health.
-Also an excellent source of antioxidants, spinach has four times the beta carotene of broccoli, and contains carbohydrates, protein, fiber, vitamin A, vitamin C, calcium, iron and folic acid.
+Also an excellent source of antioxidants, it has four times the beta carotene of broccoli, and contains carbohydrates, protein, fiber, vitamin A, vitamin C, calcium, iron and folic acid.
 For best nutritional value, eat raw or slightly cooked.

-Reminiscent of Swiss chard, both in flavor and size, this variety can be cooked for longer periods of time, and holds its shape and texture.
+Reminiscent of Swiss chard in both flavor and size, Bloomsdale spinach can withstand longer cooking times than other varieties, and still hold its shape and texture.
 It is ideal for both quick sautéing and wilting or longer braising, as a substitute for collards, chard or kale.
-Pair with strong garlic and onion, dried fruits, citrus, pork, poultry and beef.
-Compliment this spinach's earthy flavor with aged cheeses, chiles, pomegranate seeds, nuts or eggs.
-Keep dry and refrigerated, then rinse very well before using.
+Pair with strong flavors such as garlic and caramelized onion, dried fruits, citrus, pork, poultry and beef.
+Compliment this spinach's earthy flavor with aged cheeses, chiles, pomegranate seeds, nuts, sesame, soy sauce or eggs.
+Keep Bloomsdale spinach dry and refrigerated, and rinse very well just before using.

-An old variety, Bloomsdale spinach, botanically named Spinacia oleracea, was first introduced into the culinary world by a fellow named David Ladreth in 1826.
+An old variety, Bloomsdale spinach was first introduced into the culinary world by a fellow named David Ladreth in 1826.
 This 19th century spinach variety was released by his seed company, D. Landreth and Company, and named in honor of his farm located at Bristol, Pennsylvania.
 Bloomsdale spinach is a slow bolting variety in the cool weather of spring and fall, but can quickly go to seed in the heat of summer.

 Recipes that include Bloomsdale Spinach.
 One is easiest, three is harder.

 People have spotted Bloomsdale Spinach using the Specialty Produce app for iPhone and Android.